Roman Catholic Archbishop of Washington v. Bowser

 During the week of Thanksgiving, D.C.
 Mayor Muriel Bowser issued an executive order that lowered in-person attendance at church services to a hard cap of 50 people.
 When the new order went into effect on the day before Thanksgiving, it did not hamper the operations of restaurants, retail chains, public libraries, or many other establishments.
 However, it impacted the Archdiocese severely.
 Half of the Archdiocese’s churches in Washington, D.C., can accommodate 500 people, and the largest Catholic church in the United States, the Basilica of the National Shrine of the Immaculate Conception, is located in the District.
 These churches have more than enough room to hold hundreds of worshippers safely while following the social-distancing and disinfection protocols that have proven to be effective.
 And if the Basilica were a gym instead of a church, the executive order would allow it to bring in 600 people – but because it was a church, it is subjected to the same fifty-person cap that much smaller buildings were.

 However, when the Archdiocese repeatedly reached out to the Mayor to request a more reasonable regulation, it was rebuffed.
 With Christmas just around the corner, the Archdiocese brought the case to a federal court, in hopes of finding a more equitable treatment for the Archdiocese’s 655,000 parishioners in time for Christmas.
-In response to the litigation, the Mayor agreed to raise the cap for houses of worship to 250 people.
+In response to the litigation, the Mayor agreed to raise the cap for houses of worship to 250 people, and a federal judge later struck the arbitrary caps down, finding that they did not have “adequate consideration for constitutional rights.”

 The Archdiocese of Washington is represented by Becket and Jones Day LLP.